WSU ending vaccine mandate for most

 The university’s vaccine mandate led to the dismissal of some WSU employees last October, the most prominent being football coach Nick Rolovich.

 WSU will continue requiring students to be vaccinated for the rest of the academic year.
-Weiler said there are a couple of reasons for this decision, including the fact many students on the Pullman campus live in congregate housing, where a virus could more easily spread.
-Another reason is students attending classes are already immunized, and the university feels it’s best to address this COVID-19 policy at the end of the academic year.
+Weiler said there are a couple of reasons for the decision, including the fact many students on the Pullman campus live in congregate housing, where a virus could more easily spread.
+Another reason is students attending classes are already immunized, and the university feels it’s best to address the COVID policy at the end of the academic year.

 “When we finish classes in May, we’ll take a step back and decide whether we want to continue to have mandatory vaccinations in place for students,” Weiler said.
 “We’ll evaluate whether it makes sense to keep it in place or not then.”

-The university strongly encourages the community to follow recommendations provided by the CDC and Washington State Department of Health, including receiving or updating COVID-19 vaccinations, according to the news release.
+The university strongly encourages the community to follow recommendations provided by the Centers for Disease Control and Prevention and the state Department of Health, including receiving or updating COVID vaccinations, according to the news release.

 More information on WSU’s vaccination policy is available at bit.ly/3MVanlL.